nikandt/cansat-next/docs/Intro/lesson6.md

 ## Receiving Data

 This code should now be programmed to another ESP32.
-Usually it is the second processor board included in the kit, however pretty much any other ESP32 will work as well - including another CanSat NeXT.
+Usually it is the second controller board included in the kit, however pretty much any other ESP32 will work as well - including another CanSat NeXT.

 The setup code is exactly the same as before.
 Just remember to change the radio key to your favorite number.